cyberman/AWeb3/README.md

 The implementation of HTTP/1.1, gzip and chunked encoding in AWeb 3.6 is vastly more sophisticated than the simplistic version in AWeb 3.5, it is an all new implementation, so no code from the AWeb 3.5 version has been reintegrated.

 3.5 had incomplete changes laying the groundwork for future utf-8 support, as well as the external Charset plugin that did provide a more comprehensive solution build on codesets.library.
-3.6 already has more complete builtin utf-8 support in the parser that will cope with the most common 2 byte character to Latin1 encodings, while the Charset plugin should be compatible with 3.6 for those who need more extensive Unicode support.
+3.6 already has more complete builtin utf-8 support in the parser that will cope with the most common 2 and 3 byte character to Latin1 encodings.

 ### What is amigazen project's plan for the future of AWeb?